drandreaskrueger/chainhammer/docs/FAQ.md

 ## continue after errors / Ctrl-C

+this scripts helps you to identify problems

+    scripts/show-leftovers.sh

-this script tries to kill as much as possible:
+then this script tries to kill as much as possible:

     scripts/kill-leftovers.sh

-read it before you run it!
+BUT: read it before you run it!

 ---